Do Go On - 127 - Escape From Colditz Castle

 So another few home runs for the Brits.

-No, as to ask the upper tunnel like that, nude.
+To ask up a tunnel like that, nude.

 Oh.